filecoin-project/notary-governance/README.md

 ## Dispute / Audit Framework
 TBD

-## Governance and Iteration Process
+## Governance, Contributing and Iteration Process
 Within this repository are the governing documents, selection criteria, and processes for Notaries and Root Key Holders.
+Areas for discussion or improvement, should be filed as issues.
+Please use the Modification template (for proposed improvements) or create a blank issue for topics for discussion!

-Improvements to these documents and processes may be proposed via Pull Requests - where open discussion can happen asynchronously via the community.
+After community discussion, pull requests are encouraged where open discussion can happen asynchronously via the community - please be sure to link the relevant issues to the changes in your PR.
 Similar to a FIP, any proposed changes must be done within the constraints of improving the Mechanisms and Operations to better meet the overarching Principles.

 Please note our community governance calls will take place every other **Tuesday (starting 2020.11.10) at 5pm UTC**.
 - [Community Calendar](https://calendar.google.com/calendar/u/1?cid=Y19rMWdrZm9vbTE3ZzBqOGM2YmFtNnVmNDNqMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)